 4. Separate Tracking for Each Advertising Channel

 Amazon Attribution lets marketers create different tags for every marketing channel.
-Facebook Ads, Google AdWords, blog posts, social media posts, it doesn’t matter.
+Facebook Ads, Google Ads, blog posts, social media posts, it doesn’t matter.
 You can make hundreds of tags so you always get granular detail on the performance of every channel.

 Why Is Amazon Attribution Such a Big Deal?